Toporin/pysatochip/README.md

 ## Command Line Interface
-Once you have installed the module, you can access its functionality through a command line client `satochip-cli`
+Once you have installed the module, you can access its functionality through a command line client `satochip-cli`.

 There are a wide range of available commands, each with their own relevant options.
 The best way to find these is with the `--help` argument. (`satochip-cli --help`)

 _There are also some general tools, such as those required to decrypt encrypted Seedkeeper JSON backups.
 (These can be accessed either standalone or via the module)_

+More details about the `satochip-cli` [here](https://github.com/Toporin/pysatochip/blob/master/README-CLI.md).

 ## Running from Source